yockgen/nanas-os-builder/README.md

 # Madani OS Builder
+***Disclaimer: Madani OS is an independent, community-led open-source project.
+It is not affiliated with, endorsed by, or sponsored by the Government of Malaysia or the Malaysia MADANI policy framework.***

 > **Note:** This is a fork of upstream/project.
 It contains custom changes for Madani OS use and is not intended for upstream contribution.